How To Smoke A Brisket

 Cut some extra slices because you know your guests are going to want seconds.
 And make sure you keep the rest under foil to prevent drying and heat loss.

 To store your leftover brisket, tightly wrap it in aluminum foil or vacuum seal it and the pan it was served in.
 Store in the refrigerator for two to three days.
 Place it in the freezer if using at a later date.

 To reheat, thaw/warm up the brisket and place it in the oven or a grill of choice until it reaches 140 degrees.
 This will take longer if using a smoker or other outdoor grill.

 It’s Time to Make the Best Brisket

 Now, it’s your turn to make the best brisket.
-You don’t need to keep looking at How to smoke a brisket articles, practice on other meats then move onto a packer.
-Be patience & take it slow.
+You don’t need to keep looking at How to smoke a brisket articles.
+Be patient and take it slow.
 Before you know it, you’ll be enticing your guests with tender and flavorful meat worthy of any brisket master.
 If you want even more help, consider joining the biggest BBQ community on the planet and get the best products and recipes sent to your door.